PFKimmerle/Python/Fundamentals/readme.md

 ## How to Use

 To use the scripts:
-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine: 'https://github.com/PFKimmerle/Python.git'
 2. Navigate to the `fundamentals` directory.
 3. Run any script by typing `python <script_name>.py` in your terminal (replace `<script_name>` with the actual script filename).